awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/a-molecule-unfolding/notebook-experiment.md

 $$ O(x_{ik}) = A\displaystyle\sum\limits_i (\displaystyle\sum\limits_{k=1}^d x_{ik}-1)^2 - \displaystyle\sum\limits_{a,b} D_{ab} (\theta)^2 $$

 The first part is the constraint for each torsion.
-If one torsion has more than one angles at last, we will add the punishment term $ A $.
+If one torsion has more than one angles at last, we will add the punishment term $A$.
 However, in this implementation we calculate the distance-pair under different configuration in advance.
 This means that we use the absolute distance instead: